abdelmeenam/Blood-Bank/README.md

 - **Donation Requests :** Blood recipients can submit donation requests with their location on the map, blood type, age, and name.
 - **Notification System :** Donors can receive notifications based on their preferences for blood type, location, and other factors.
 - **Admin-Posted Content :** Administrators can publish useful posts related to blood donation, health tips, and news.
-- **Post Favoriting :** All users can favorite their preferred posts for quick access and reference.
+- **Post Favoriting :** All users can favorite their preferred posts for quick access and reference - Easily search and filter posts by categories, allowing you to quickly find what you're looking for.